Yochengliu/ScasNet/README.md

 The encoder in VGG ScasNet is finetuned by [VGG-Net_variant_caffemodel](http://liangchiehchen.com/projects/DeepLabv2_vgg.html)
 The encoder in ResNet ScasNet is finetuned by [ResNet_variant_caffemodel](https://drive.google.com/open?id=0BzaU285cX7TCNVhETE5vVUdMYk0)

-## Caffe Framework
+## Caffe
-The Caffe framework we used to train VGG ScasNet is released on [DeepLab_v2](https://bitbucket.org/aquariusjay/deeplab-public-ver2).
+The Caffe we used to train VGG ScasNet is released on [DeepLab_v2](https://bitbucket.org/aquariusjay/deeplab-public-ver2).
-The Caffe framework we used to train ResNet	ScasNet is released on [PSPNet](https://github.com/hszhao/PSPNet).
+The Caffe we used to train ResNet	ScasNet is released on [PSPNet](https://github.com/hszhao/PSPNet).
 #### Installation
 Please follow the instructions of [Caffe](https://github.com/BVLC/caffe), [DeepLab_v2](https://bitbucket.org/aquariusjay/deeplab-public-ver2) and [PSPNet](https://github.com/hszhao/PSPNet).
 The code has been tested successfully on Ubuntu 14.04 with CUDA 8.0.